-A bear is an official symbol of the City of Bern and the Canton of Bern.
+A bear is an official symbol of the city and the canton of Bern.
 You can find this animal gracing flags and emblems throughout the city.

-PRO TIP: Want to save money while while visiting Bern?
+PRO TIP: Want to save money?
 Read my article that covers the worst tourist mistakes that many tourists make while visiting Switzerland.

 8. Get scared by The Child Eating Fountain